rachel-yost/Final-Project-2650/README.md

 |:--:|
 |**Figure 2 (ISL Figure 10.6): Hierarchical Structure of CNNs** |

 This process works by using two types of hidden layers: convolution layers and pooling layers.
 Convolution layers contain a series of convolution filters, which determine whether a small feature is present in the image by going through the entire image in sections the same size as the filter.
 This is achieved by matrix multiplying the the data in each section by the filter values to create a new matrix of values called the convolved image.
 If the convolved image has large values, this means that the image section contains features similar to the feature the filter is trying to identify.
 The convolved images are combined to create a feature map for each filter, which is then passed on to the next layer.
 The values in each filter, which represent the feature it is identifying,  are comparable to the weight matrices we have seen in feed-forward networks and are the parameters $$\theta$$ being optimized when training the CNN.
-The number of filters in a layer is analogous to the width of a layer in the networks we have previously seen (G. James et al., 2021).
+The number of filters in a layer is analogous to the width of a layer in the networks we have previously seen (5).

 Pooling layers, the second type of layer used in CNNs, are essentially a form of dimension reduction that reduce a large image into a smaller summary image.
 One common method is max pooling, which looks at each section in an image and stores only the maximum value found in that section.
 These layers always come after a convolution layer, although there may be multiple convolution layers before a pooling layer, and therefore reduce the size of the feature maps created by each filter.
 The combination of convolution and pooling layers is repeated until the feature maps have low dimension, at which point they are flattened into individual units and fed to fully-connected layers before classification with the softmax output layer.
-An example of a CNN architecture is shown in Figure 3 from ISL page 416 (G. James et al., 2021).
+An example of a CNN architecture is shown in Figure 3 from ISL page 416 (5).

 | ![Figure 3](Figure 3.png) |
 |:--:|